timescale/docs/timescaledb/how-to-guides/multinode-timescaledb/multinode-setup.md

 Timescale Cloud saves you the manual work associated with setting up and maintaining a multi-node instance of TimescaleDB.
 You can create, configure and deploy your multi-node instance in just a few clicks.
-To test it out yourself, start a free [Timescale Cloud trial](http://tsdb.co/cloud-signup) and select “multi-node” when creating your service.
+To test it out yourself, start a free [Timescale Cloud trial](http://tsdb.co/cloud-signup) and select "multi-node" when creating your service.
 </highlight>

 To set up multi-node on a self-hosted TimescaleDB instance, you need: